 What is user psychology #

 User psychology attempts to understand how users interact with a product based on their behaviors, actions, and responses.
-Behavioral psychology, which draws insights from behaviors to determine psychological patterns, is a valuable tool for product teams to identify the strengths and weaknesses of their product and how they can better serve customers and end-users.
+Behavioral psychology, which draws insights from human behavior to determine psychological patterns, is a valuable tool for product teams to identify the strengths and weaknesses of their product and how they can better serve customers and end-users.

 “The principles of behavioural psychology can be harnessed by a product team to understand potential strengths and flaws of a product idea and ultimately create something impactful and desirable for their customers.” – Rajat Harlalka for Product Coalition